 This stick has two secrets to its success: meteorite powder and twilight pearls.
 Suspended in a super-hydrating, buttery formula enriched with peach nectar and avocado oil, together they create a sheen that's both natural and eye-catching.

 When Anastasia Beverly Hills announced a collaboration with Nicole Guerriero, a YouTube beauty guru, we were sure that the result would be cult-worthy—and we were right.
-This palette includes six shades co-created with the artist that complement each other flawlessly and all of which are perfect for replicating that holographic glow.
+This limited edition palette includes six shades co-created with the artist that complement each other flawlessly and all of which are perfect for replicating that holographic glow.

 This pick might not be for those who are impatient, as it won't be released until mid-April, but we promise that it will be worth the wait.
 Huda Kattan spent 18 months developing the palette as well as a corresponding method of application that will make a covetable sheen completely foolproof.
-With such an attention to detail, it's sure to be a hit.
+With such attention to detail, it's sure to be a hit.

 Stila's newest highlighter is surprisingly light—as in, you can barely feel it on your skin.
 It's only fitting then that this unique texture is coupled with a shade called Transcendence, since the opalescent glow practically defies gravity when applied.